Pylons/pyramid/docs/tutorials/bfgwiki2/authorization.rst

 ``secret`` and ``callback``.  ``secret`` is a string representing an encryption key used by the "authentication ticket" machinery represented by this policy: it is required.
-The ``callback`` is a string, representing a :term:`Python dotted name`, which points at the ``groupfinder`` function in the current directory's ``security.py`` file.
+The ``callback`` is a string, representing a :term:`dotted Python name`, which points at the ``groupfinder`` function in the current directory's ``security.py`` file.
 We haven't added that module yet, but we're about to.